 Perhaps one day we may also see ‘Apple Credits’ or ‘Nokia Kroner’ as mobile device transactions creep further and further into our economic routine.
 Either way you slice it, it is an incredible amount of power and influence which an elite clique of corporations now have over large sections of the global population.

 As we have seen with the online games developers and their customers, resisting the Facebook marketplace is no longer an option, as it has already defined policy within the boundaries of its massive virtual community- even mandating what form of money can be used within the Facebook Nation.

-About the author: Patrick Henningsen is a writer, filmmaker, former pr/communications consultant and managing editor of 21st Century Wire.
+About Patrick Henningsen is a writer, filmmaker, former pr/communications consultant and managing editor of 21st Century Wire.